tesommer/FreeCrumbs/Building/Home/README.md

     finf -c ..\FinfConfigs\csv-list.properties C:\SomeDirectory

 The ``-c`` option is used to specify a config file, in this case **csv-list.properties**.
-This particular config makes Finf print each info line as a semicolon-separated list on this format:
+This particular config makes Finf print each info unit as a semicolon-separated list on this format:

     path;filename;size;modified;hash